How Dr. Bronner’s, Seventh Generation, Patagonia, Danone North America, and Ben & Jerry’s conduct environmental management

 Dr. Bronner’s, a San Diego, California-based soap and sanitizer manufacturer, is an excellent example of a business that has leveraged sustainable practices in uncertain times.
 The B Corp adheres to good practices — like fair trade and environmentalism — and publishes its most recent breakthroughs in its annual All-One! report.
 During coronavirus, Dr. Bronner’s has been deemed “essential” and has kept working to meet demand.
 The need for its products is so high that the company has grown year over year by more than 30%.

 With large quantities of goods to produce, Dr. Bronner’s supply chain has been working overtime.
 The company sources 80% of its supplies — including organic oils — from countries like Sri Lanka, Ghana, India, Samoa and Palestine.
-Even though imports travel extremely long distances, schlepping them around on trucks poses more environmental risks than shipping them overseas.
+Even though imports travel extremely long distances, schlepping them around on trucks creates a larger climate impact than shipping them overseas.
 (Ocean transit is the most environmentally responsible way to ship freight.)

 Once goods make landfall, Dr. Bronner’s uses freight trucks to transport them to a factory.
 Outbound shipments move on trucks, too.
-In assessing its environmental impact, Dr. Bronner’s understands that trucking can be a significant source of its greenhouse gas emissions and is committed to continuously improving its environmental impact and reducing carbon emissions as much as possible.
-This led the company to try fellow B Corp Flock Freight’s shared truckload solution.
+In assessing its carbon footprint, Dr. Bronner’s understands that trucking can be a significant source of fossil fuel consumption and is committed to continuously improving its environmental impact and reducing shipping emissions as much as possible.
+This led the company to try fellow B Corp Flock Freight’s greener shared truckload solution.

 - Virtually zero risk of damage